 The bottom line on ESG ratings

 If you like using ratings from research providers to evaluate investments, ESG ratings can be another valuable tool.
-Ratings that differentiate which funds are composed of companies who are actually committed to improving their ESG characteristics, for instance, and those that are pretenders or laggards, may help you find investments that align with your objectives.
+Ratings that differentiate which funds are composed of companies who are focused on managing their sustainability risks and opportunities, for instance, and those that are laggards, may help you find investments that align with your objectives.

 Of course, even when utilizing ESG ratings, you should dig deeper into the investments that you are considering.
-Simply because an ETF or mutual fund scores well on a provider's ratings scale for adhering to ESG principles, that doesn't necessarily mean it meets your preferred ESG characteristics or that it makes sense for your investment mix.
-With that said, ESG ratings can be a useful tool to help you find investments that align with your principles and objectives.
+Simply because an ETF or mutual fund scores well on a provider's ESG ratings scale doesn't necessarily mean it meets your preferred sustainability or ESG characteristics or that it makes sense for your investment mix.
+With that said, ESG ratings can be a useful tool to help you find investments that align with your sustainable investing objectives.